 Qualified Retirement Plans

-set forth in the Internal Revenue Code such as minimum
+the Internal Revenue Code such as minimum coverage,

-allowing contributions and earnings to compound at a
+contributions and earnings to compound at a faster rate.

 - Ongoing plan expenses are tax deductible.

-job market: Retirement plans have become a key part of
+Retirement plans have become a key part of the total compensation

 - Retain and motivate good employees: You don't want to lose them

 a defined benefit plan may be sponsored to maximize benefits.
 Our

 consultants can help you choose the right plan for your company.
-Listed below is
+Listed

 Defined Contribution Plans